Camden, New Jersey: Founding and early years (1828–1890)

 In the 19th century Camden underwent significant changes, transitioning from a hub of transportation to a growing city.
 Camden was incorporated as a city on February 13, 1828, from portions of Newton Township, while the area was still part of Gloucester County.
 In 1832, Camden Township was created as a township coextensive with Camden City.
 The township existed until it was repealed in 1848.
 Camden Township was established in 1832 which was the same area as Camden City until it was reduced in 1848.
 In 1830, the Camden and Amboy Railroad Company was chartered in Camden, which connected ferry terminals from New York City to Philadelphia via rail.
 The railroad ended in Camden's Waterfront, where passengers would be ferried across the Delaware River to arrive in Philadelphia.
 Similarly to Camden's inception, transportation was a huge catalyst in its growth—the railroads opening in 1834 led to an increase in population and commerce.

 Industrial growth (1891–1950)

-At the turn 20th Century, industry grew rapidly at the hands of companies such as the Victor Talking Machine Company (later RCA Victor), New York Shipbuilding Corporation, and Campbell Soup Company.
+At the turn 20th Century, industry grew rapidly at the hands of companies such as the Victor Talking Machine Company (later RCA Victor), Campbell Soup Company and the New York Shipbuilding Corporation.
 These were major employers in Camden, at times employing tens of thousands in and outside of Camden.
 Its location on the Delaware River made it ideal to launch ships.